-A profound illusion of simplicity arises in studying Vedic theology when we speak of the whole without dwelling on its parts.
-In the elephant and the five blind men analogy, the elephant is the whole while the legs, ears, tail, trunk, and stomach are the parts.
-We can talk about the elephant without talking about all its parts.
-However, that doesn’t mean we know the meaning of elephant unless we also know the parts.
-Similarly, theology is the elephant, and all other subjects (logic, mathematics, physics, cosmology, biology, psychology, sociology, linguistics, etc.) are its parts.
-We can talk about theology without talking about all the other subjects.
-But that doesn’t mean we understand theology unless we understand all the other subjects.
-A profound illusion of simplicity is created, when we discuss theology without its parts.
+A profound illusion of simplicity arises in studying Vedic philosophy when we speak of the whole without dwelling on its parts.
+In the elephant and the five blind men analogy, the elephant is the whole, while the legs, ears, tail, trunk, and stomach are the parts.
+We can talk about the elephant without talking about its parts.
+But that doesn’t mean we know the meaning of elephant.
+Similarly, theology is the elephant, and other subjects (logic, mathematics, physics, cosmology, biology, psychology, sociology, economics, linguistics, etc.) are its parts.
+We can talk about theology without talking about other subjects.
+But that doesn’t mean we understand the meaning of theology.

 To illustrate the issue of simplicity and complexity, we can talk about “God” without discussing His parts—i.e., sat, chit, and ānanda.
 But that doesn’t mean we know what “God” means unless we understand the parts, their hierarchical subparts, how these subparts combine to create infinite worlds, and how infinite sequences of subpart combinations become a succession of events.
 Many other subjects are required to describe the (a) parts and subparts, (b) their hierarchical organization, (c) part and subpart combinations, and (d) their sequences.